kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

   3. The runtime starts your chosen (configured) hypervisor.
   4. The hypervisor creates and boots a virtual machine (VM) using the Kata rootfs image and the Kata guest kernel.
   5. The Kata agent starts running inside the VM environment.
-  6. The Kata agent starts and creates a “traditional Linux container” inside the VM (note the multiple layers of isolation!)
+  6. The Kata agent starts and creates a "traditional Linux container" inside the VM (note the multiple layers of isolation!)
   7. The Kata agent runs your chosen workload inside the container which is hosted inside the VM.

 # Why would I want to change the hypervisor?